Chris M. Christenson History

 EC'S HOMEFamily HISTORYALBUMART INDEXMY TRAVEL buttonemail - elroy@next1000.com

-All information and photos included within these pages are here for the express purpose of genealogical research and may not be included or used for any commercial purpose or included in any commercial site without the express permission of Elroy Christenson.
-Copyright Elroy Christenson 1998-2003.
+All information and photos included within these pages was developed by the help of hundreds of researchers.
+The information here is for the express purpose of personal genealogical research and is freely offered as long as this site is listed as a source.
+It may not be included or used for any commercial purpose or included in any commercial site without the express permission of Elroy Christenson.
+Copyright Elroy Christenson 1998-2018.